 Koshtha Viruddha: to give less quantity with less potency and less stool forming food to a person of costive bowel.
 Administration of more quantity heavy and more stool forming food to a person having laxed bowel.

 Avastha (State of health) Viruddha: intake of Vata aggravating food by a person after exertion sexual act, physical exertion or intake of Kapha aggravating food by a person after sleep or drowsiness.

-Kram (sequence) Viruddha: if a person takes food before his bowel and urination or when he doesn’t have appetite or after his hunger have been aggravating.
+Krama (sequence) Viruddha: if a person takes food before his bowel and urination or when he doesn’t have the appetite or after his hunger has been aggravating.

 Parihar Viruddha: Intake of hot things after taking pork etc.

 Upachar (treatment) Viruddha: cold things after taking ghee.